20 Things To Do In Spiti Valley For The Ultimate Experience

 The village is home to the Tangyud Monastery, which dates back to the 14th century and is an excellent example of traditional Tibetan architecture.

-The village offers stunning panoramic views of the surrounding mountain ranges and is an excellent starting point for several trekking routes, including the popular Komik-Kibber trek.
+The village offers stunning panoramic views of the mountain ranges and is an excellent starting point for several trekking routes, including the popular Komik-Kibber trek.

 Komik is also a great place to experience the traditional lifestyle and culture of the Spiti Valley.